ptupitsyn/ptupitsyn.github.io/_posts/2017-09-01-Ignite-NDepend.md

 ## [Property getters should be immutable](https://www.ndepend.com/Default-Rules/Q_Property_Getters_should_be_immutable.html) (2 issues)

 Relates to [Choosing Between Properties and Methods](https://msdn.microsoft.com/en-us/library/ms229054.aspx) MSDN guidelines.
 Main exception here is lazy initialization (`TransactionsImpl.Current`).
 The other issue is `ClusterGroupImpl.TopologyVersion`, which performs expensive `RefreshNodes()` nodes operation and should really be a method: [IGNITE-6370](https://issues.apache.org/jira/browse/IGNITE-6370).

+# Conclusion

+We have explored a small part of issues found by NDepend, and already filed 3 tickets.
+The rule set is incredibly rich and covers many guidelines and best practices.

+TODO: other features, TeamCity integration, baseline analysis..